How long is the race?

 How much does it cost to enter?

-The “super early bird” discounted entry for 2020 is £72 for individuals (£99 for relay teams) plus booking fee.
+The “super early bird” discounted entry for 2021 is £72 for individuals (£99 for relay teams) plus booking fee.
 After the “super early bird” entries are sold out “early bird 1” prices will increase to £79 for individuals and £110 for relay teams plus a booking fee.
-After this “early bird 2” prices will increase to £85 and £120 respectively, before standard prices of £88 and £126 respectively.
+After this “early bird 2” prices will increase to £86 and £120 respectively, before standard prices of £89 and £126 respectively (BTF members will get a discount on entry).

 How many people in a relay team?